Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center

-The Galactic Center (GC) is one of the most extreme and close by astrophysical environments and of particular interest for studies of non-thermal processes.
+The Galactic Center (GC) is one of the most extreme and close-by astrophysical environments and of particular interest for studies of non-thermal processes.
 The GC has been studied in all wavelengths from radio \citep{Heywood2022} to high- \citep{Ajello2016,DiMauro:2021raz} and very high energy (VHE) $\gamma$-rays \citep{HESS16, HESS18, Magic20, Veritas21}.
-The observed outflows at gamma-ray \citep{Ackermann14}, X-ray \citep{Sofue00}, microwave \citep{Finkbeiner04, Planck13} and radio wavelength \citep{Pedlar89} as well as the small-scale structures like the non-thermal filaments and the molecular clouds (see \cite{Henshaw23} for a review) are in need of proper modelling.
+The observed outflows at gamma-ray \citep{Ackermann14}, X-ray \citep{Sofue00}, microwave \citep{Finkbeiner04, Planck13} and radio wavelengths \citep{Pedlar89} as well as the small-scale structures like the non-thermal filaments and the molecular clouds \citep[see][for a review]{Henshaw23} are in need of proper modelling.

-The observation of VHE gamma-rays, first reported by the \textit{High Energy Stereoscopic System} (H.E.S.S.) \citep{HESS16}, hints towards the acceleration of cosmic-ray (CR) protons to energies up to PeV.
+The observation of VHE gamma-rays, first reported by the \textit{High Energy Stereoscopic System} \citep[H.E.S.S.,][]{HESS16}, hints towards the acceleration of cosmic-ray (CR) protons up to PeV energies.
 The GC is one of a few so-called \textit{PeVatrons} known in our Milky Way.
 The diffuse VHE gamma-ray emission in the GC has been spatially correlated with the dense gas of the central molecular zone (CMZ) and seems to be consistent with the injection of CRs by a steady state source located at the GC \citep{HESS18}.
-In that analysis the authors use the projected distribution of the H$_2$ column density inferred by the observation of the CS(1-0) line multiplied by a parameterised source profile of a Gaussian or a $1/r$-CR density profile.
+In these papers the projected distribution of the H$_2$ column density inferred by the observation of the CS(1-0) line multiplied by a parameterised source profile of a Gaussian or a $1/r$-CR density profile was used.
 This approach of modelling the CR transport neglects the existence of small-scale features in the 3D gas distribution as well as in the magnetic field.

 The first attempt to model the gamma-ray emission of the CMZ using a three-dimensional gas distribution was carried out by \cite{Scherer2022}.
 These authors probe whether the gas has an inner cavity or not.
 In lack of a three-dimensional magnetic field the authors assume isotropic diffusion for a Kraichnan spectrum of magnetic turbulence.
 Recently, these authors tested more realistic source distributions and a two-zone diffusion model \citep{Scherer2023}.